Carlton Main Frickley Colliery Band: History

 The South Elmsall Village Brass Band can be traced back to 1884.
 In 1905, the band was adopted by the local Frickley Colliery, which in turn was to become owned by the Carlton Main Coal Company, and by 1923 the band became known by its present name.

 By the mid 1990s times looked very bleak for the band, as it did for a great many other bands and working personnel in the mining industry, with the eventual closure of the pits in the UK and Frickley Colliery in particular in 1993 when band membership dropped to six members, but the band was rebuilt.
 By 1999, the band became Yorkshire Champions and represented Yorkshire at the Brass Band National Finals at the Royal Albert Hall in London.

 Championships

 The band has held the titles of European Champions (in the 1960s), National Champions, British Open Champions, Granada TV Band of the Year, BBC Best of Brass Champions, Spring Festival Grand Shield Champions and Yorkshire Area Champions.
 The Band’s Quartet group have been British Open Quartet Champions in 2003, 2005 and 2019.

 Broadcasting

 The band has appeared on TV (Top of the Pops) and radio.
 On TV in 1981 they accompanied Tony Capstick with "The Sheffield Grinder" / "Capstick Comes Home"; a partnership which saw them rise to number three in the UK singles chart.

 Personnel

-The current Musical Director is Ian McElligott who joined the band in January 2016.
+The current Resident Musical Director is David Purkiss who joined the band in July 2022.